Introduction

 Why Do We Need Egress Windows?

-The primary purpose of these windows is twofold:
+The main purposes of these windows are:

-Importance of Compliance with Egress Window Regulations
+The Significance of Adhering to Egress Window Regulations

 Designing Effective Egress Windows for Basements